Gabriel Arias Preview, Player Props: Guardians vs. Reds

 Gabriel Arias At The Plate

-- Arias has seven doubles, six home runs and 24 walks while hitting .201.
+- Arias has seven doubles, six home runs and 24 walks while batting .197.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.